George Gallup: Life and career

-In 1936, his new organization achieved national recognition by correctly predicting, from the replies of only 50,000 respondents, that Franklin Roosevelt would defeat Alf Landon in the U.S. Presidential election.
-This was in direct contradiction to the widely-respected Literary Digest magazine whose poll based on over two million returned questionnaires predicted that Landon would be the winner.
-Not only did Gallup get the election right, he correctly predicted the results of the Literary Digest poll, as well as using a random sample smaller than theirs but chosen to match it.
+In 1936, his new organization achieved national recognition by correctly predicting that Franklin Roosevelt would defeat Alf Landon in the U.S. Presidential election, besting a poll based on over two million returned questionnaires conducted by the widely-respected Literary Digest magazine.
+Gallup's poll was based on a more representative sample of the American electorate reflected in just 50,000 more selectively chosen respondents.

-Twelve years later, his organization had its moment of greatest ignominy, when it predicted that Thomas Dewey would defeat Harry S. Truman in the 1948 election, by between 5% and 15%; Truman won the election by 4.5%.
-Gallup believed the error was mostly due to his decision to end polling three weeks before Election Day, thus failing to account for Truman's comeback.
+Twelve years later, his organization suffered its moment of greatest ignominy by predicting that Thomas Dewey would defeat Harry S. Truman in the 1948 election by between 5% and 15%.
+Truman won the election by 4.5%, with Gallup attributing the error in his results to ending polling three weeks before Election Day, which failed to account for an unexpected Truman's comeback.

 In 1947, he launched the Gallup International Association, an international association of polling organizations.
 With friends-cum-rivals Elmo Roper and Archibald Crossley, he was instrumental in the establishment of the Market Research Council, the National Council on Public Polls, and the American Association for Public Opinion Research.
 In 1948, with Claude E. Robinson, he founded Gallup & Robinson, an advertising research company.

 In 1958, Gallup grouped all of his polling operations under what became The Gallup Organization.

 Gallup died in 1984 of a heart attack at his summer home in Tschingel ob Gunten, a village in the Bernese Oberland of Switzerland.
 He was buried in Princeton Cemetery.
-His wife died in 1988, and their son, writer and pollster George Gallup Jr., died in 2011.
+His wife, the former Ophelia S. Miller, died in 1988, and their son, writer and pollster George Gallup Jr., died in 2011.